Gem of the Prairie Eclipse Event

 Will viewing glasses be provided?

-We have 10,000 glasses ordered and they will be provided free until supplies run out.
+We have 10,000 glasses ordered and they will be available for $2 while supplies last.

 Can my tripod and/or telescope be set up in advance?